couchbase/n1k1/README.md

   - such as immediate output of a scan?
   - use "" or "*" for field name?
     - ISSUE: what if they use "*" or "" as a object key in their data?
+  - need some rules on field string encoding that allows for representing "this 'field' is actually the entire value".

 - scans with params or pushdown expressions?
   - RangeScanIndex